How to follow the site

 - Interval Work: We take the met-con structure and split it up with rest between rounds/reps/etc to ensure intensity.

 - Strength: The old standbys.
 Back squat, front squat, and pressing.
 Pay very close attention to percentage ranges and rest times.

-- OLY: The annoying abbreviation CrossFitters have come up with for the Olympic lifts.
+- OLY: The abbreviation for the Olympic lifts.
 Snatching, cleaning, and jerking.
 Get yourself some jerk boxes ASAP.